s-t-a-n/libvector/README.md

 - V_FIND_NTH / V_FIND_NTH_REV expect as 'void *obj' a function pointer of
   the type 'int (*f)(void *obj)' which returns above zero if the object is a match.

+- V_TRANSFORM expect as 'void *obj' a function pointer of
+  the type 'int (*f)(void **obj)' which will be a ran on all vector elements.
+  If f() returns zero, vector() will return the object on which the
+  transformation was attempted.

 - V_DESTROY takes the 'n' argument as boolean whether or not to call free() on it's members.
 Passing a function pointer as 'void (*f)(void *)' to 'obj'